Using the LAW datasets

 Don't worry about can't open error messages (they simply mean that the file basename.md5sums contains many MD5 sums for file you don't have already), but a MD5 check failed error message means that the related file is corrupted and can't be used (you need to download it again, or to rebuild it).

 Warning: On very large files, download errors are not uncommon, as well as storage problems: a file that was once correct can become corrupted.
 Please verify often file integrity using MD5 sums.

 java it.unimi.dsi.webgraph.BVGraph -o -O -L basename

-Actually, the command above will also create a file named basename.obl containing a serialised big list of offsets.
+The command above will create a basename.offsets file containing offsets, and a basename.obl file containing a serialised big list of offsets.
 If WebGraph finds such a file, and its modification date is later than that of the offsets file, it will load (much more quickly) the former rather than the latter.

 Accessing a graph